Pour 700 ml dashi stock into a large pot and bring to a boil over medium-high heat.

 Reduce the heat to a simmer and use two tablespoons to scoop the chicken mixture out of the bowl and into the soup, forming balls as you go.
 Cover with a lid and simmer for 5 minutes or until the meatballs are cooked through.

-Once the meatballs are cooked through, then turn off the heat and use a miso strainer or mesh spoon to incorporate 2 ½ tbsp yellow miso paste (awase).
+Turn off the heat and use a miso strainer or mesh spoon to incorporate 2 ½ tbsp yellow miso paste (awase).
 Gently mix to disperse the miso through the soup.

 Divide into serving bowls and top with finely chopped green onions, toasted sesame oil and ground black pepper.
 Enjoy!